 SB 5412 Reducing local governments' land use permitting workloads.
 Permitting has been described as one of the barriers to development of affordable housing.
 League has taken the position that no regulations related to safety or environmental protection should be removed, but that processes to expedite permitting should be enhanced.
 This bill passed the Senate on March 6 with a vote of 49-0 and passed the House with amendments on April 12 with a vote of 95 to 2.
-There will need to be a reconciliation agreement between the House and Senate before the session ends next week.
+After extensive negotiations and two more votes, the Senate concurred with House amendments and the bill has been sent to the Governor for signature.